B3tah3/forestryBeeBreeding/README.md

 ### How many drones should you provide?
 You will need more of the drones you want to take more traits from.
 When taking exactly one trait from the other drones, use at least as many drones as shown in the plots below.
-If you take more In summary, unless when dealing with Fertility 1, using 50+ super drones and 5+ of the others will be enough.
+In summary, unless when dealing with Fertility 1, using 50+ super drones and 5+ of the others will be enough.

 #### Expected Drone consuptions for 1 non-super trait, n super-traits, depending on Fertility, 99% Percentile
 |||